davibe/cordova-webrtc-janus-gateway/README.md

-This is an example on how to use PhoneRTC with janus-gateway.
+This is an example of how to use PhoneRTC with janus-gateway.

 - https://github.com/alongubkin/phonertc
 - https://github.com/meetecho/janus-gateway